NDepend

 Conclusion: Objective, Verifiable, Simple

-What is interesting with these two simple concepts, layering and code coverage, is that they can be objectively applied, validated and measured.
-Last year in 2019 I wrote a blog post series on SOLID principles and there have been so much debate about how to apply them in the real-world.
+What is interesting about these two simple concepts, layering and code coverage, is that they can be objectively applied, validated, and measured.
+Recently I wrote a blog post series on SOLID principles and there has been so much debate about how to apply them in the real world.
 SOLID principles are a great way to improve our understanding of Object Oriented Programming and how encapsulation, abstraction, polymorphism, inheritance … should be used and not used.
-But when it comes to write maintainable code everyone has a different opinion.
+But when it comes to writing maintainable code everyone has a different opinion.

 If it is decided that the code structure should be layered there is not much debate about which part should be abstracted from other ones.
-If a class A should use a class B and B is in a higher layer than A, somehow an interface IB must be created at A level to inject the B implementation in A without breaking the layering.
+If a class A should use a class B and B is in a higher layer than A, somehow an interface IB must be created at A level.
+This way we can inject the implementation of B in A without breaking the layering.

 These 2 concepts emerged over the years because we had the utter need to produce maintainable code.
 What I really like is that they are simple.
 And KISS (Keep It Simple Stupid) is a great principle in software engineering.

 If a third principle should be added it would definitely be about user documentation: we offer free email support to users but we also offer tons of embedded and online documentation.
-Everytime a question starts to be asked a few times, we make sure that users can get the response immediately from both a tooltip (or a smart UI change) and from the online documentation.
-Some other ISV decides to make money with support.
-Personally I don’t find this fair because it is a clear incentive to produce rotted documentation and hence frictions for the user.
+Every time a question starts to be asked a few times, we make sure that users can get the response immediately from both a tooltip (or a smart UI change) and from the online documentation.
+Some other ISV decide to make money with support.
+Personally, I don’t find this fair.
+Doing so constitutes an incentive to produce rotted documentation and hence friction for the user.

 How did we obtain the image in this post